 A sick cat will often be losing too much water from its body.

-An overheated cat, too much sun or over exerted, can also suffer from dehydration.
+An overheated cat from too much sun or an over exerted cat can also suffer from dehydration.

 The way to prevent your cat from becoming dehydrated is to ensure that she has fresh water available at all times.

 Some cats may drink more if their water dish is not kept close to their food bowl.